skelouse/skelouse.github.io/_posts/2020-09-07-styling_a_jupyter_notebook.markdown

 permalink:  styling_a_jupyter_notebook
 ---

-Here I will go over multiple methods of using css and html to style and prettify your jupyter notebook like my photo below, or use in any html/css scenario going over:
+Here I will go over multiple methods of using css and html to style and prettify your jupyter notebook like my photo below.
+For use in any html/css scenario I will be going over:
 - alert boxes
 - editing attributes in VSCode
 - css of headers